 Shared Living Services

 Our Shared Living Program provides an alternative to group residential living for adults who prefer a smaller or more family-type environment.
 Arrangements vary, with the most common being an individual sharing a house or apartment with another adult or family.
+The program is funded by CLBC and referrals are also made by CLBC.

 In general, home share providers are responsible for providing nutritious meals, transportation to appointments and recreational activities, ensuring access to community activities, and supervision based on the needs of the individual they are supporting.
 Home Share Providers are also required to maintain records and documentation regarding the services and supports being provided.
 Integra's home share coordinators work closely with home share providers and the person they support to ensure they have access to the resources they need to provide the best support possible, as well as understand the expectations of the agency.